Sulfur dioxide

 Sulfur dioxide (IUPAC-recommended spelling) or sulphur dioxide (traditional Commonwealth English) is the chemical compound with the formula SO_{2}.
-It is a toxic gas responsible for the odor of burnt matches.
-It is released naturally by volcanic activity and is produced as a by-product of copper extraction and the burning of sulfur-bearing fossil fuels.
+It is a colorless gas with a pungent smell that is responsible for the odor of burnt matches.
+It is released naturally by volcanic activity and is produced as a by-product of metals refining and the burning of sulfur-bearing fossil fuels.

+Sulfur dioxide is somewhat toxic to humans, although only when inhaled in relatively large quantities for a period of several minutes or more.
+It was known to medieval alchemists as "volatile spirit of sulfur".

 Structure and bonding

 SO2 is a bent molecule with C2v symmetry point group.

 A valence bond theory approach considering just s and p orbitals would describe the bonding in terms of resonance between two resonance structures.

 The sulfur–oxygen bond has a bond order of 1.5.
 There is support for this simple approach that does not invoke d orbital participation.

 In terms of electron-counting formalism, the sulfur atom has an oxidation state of +4 and a formal charge of +1.

 Occurrence

 Sulfur dioxide is found on Earth and exists in very small concentrations in the atmosphere at about 15 ppb.